Asmaamkawi/-Amazon_Vine_Analysis/README.md

 For deliverable 2 we answered the following questions:

 * How many Vine reviews and non-Vine reviews were there?
+ The analysis results indicates that there was a 47 vine reviews while there was a 8362 non vine reviews.

 * How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
+The analysis results indicates thatthere 15 vine five stars reviews while there was a total of 4332 non-vine five stars reviews.

 * What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
+The analysis shows that the percentage of Vine reviews were 5 stars was 0.3191489361702128 while the percentage of the non Vine reviews was 0.5180578808897393

 **Summary:**
+The conclution of the analysis is that the number of the unpaid reviews is much higher than the Vine program.
+Which indicates that the reviews are not biased according to the vine program (paid reviews).